 Football (the one that some call soccer) is my first love when it comes to sport.
 But it’s not without its flaws and it only seems to be getting worse.
 One thing that always breaks my heart about my sport is when it turns hateful between fans.
 The Aussie Rules fans behaved with the right level of banter and never once resembled anything close to the neanderthal behaviour I witness at pretty much every football game I have ever been to.
 Unless I just caught them on a good day?

 Have you ever been to an Australian Rules football game as a traveller?
-What’s your thoughts on the game, and the atmosphere in comparison to your favourite sport?
+What are your thoughts on the game, and the atmosphere in comparison to your favourite sport?